lagomorphaexe/Customandelbrot/README.md

-# Customandelbrot
+# Customandelbrot v3.0.2
-A Processing program to visualize Complex IFS with Escape Time, DEM, and other methods
+A Processing program to visualize Complex IFS with Escape Time, DEM, and other methods.
+See README for details.